 Kohlrabi: Easy to grow and a rich source of Vitamin C.

 Kale: One of the oldest kitchen vegetables, it is rich in antioxidants, B vitamins, as well as iron and calcium.
 It is a good source of Vitamin C and E. It is very resilient to frost and cold weather and can be harvested until late March.
 Also includes Chinese Kale.

-Napa Cabbage: This oblong cabbage often referred to as Chinese or Peking cabbage is used in numerous Asian cuisines and in the making of Korean Kimchi.
-It is a variety of Chinese cabbage (which includes some 33 different variants of brassica) prefers cooler climates and is very resilient to the cold and frost.
-With softer leaves than white or red cabbage, napa cabbage is easy to digest and does not often cause bloating, it is also a wonderful source of Zinc.
+Napa Cabbage: This oblong cabbage often referred to as Chinese or Peking is used in numerous Asian cuisines and in the making of Korean Kimchi.
+It is a variety of Chinese cabbage (which includes some 33 different variants of Brassica) prefers cooler climates and is very resilient to the cold and frost.
+With softer leaves than white or red, Napa cabbage is easy to digest and does not often cause bloating, it is also a wonderful source of zinc.

 Mustard Cabbage: Grow best in warmer climates, such as the south of China.